Atomschorsch/udacity-sdce-project1-object-detection/README.md

 # Object Detection in an Urban Environment

+THIS IS THE PROJECT TEMPLATE.

+THE PROJECT WRITEUP HAS BEEN DONE IN `alex_project1_writeup.md`.

 ## Data

 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).